robincorey/robincorey/README.md

-### I'm Robin, a postdoctoral researcher using molecular simulation to understand the dynamics and interactions of biomolecules
+### I'm Robin, a researcher using molecular simulation to understand the dynamics and interactions of biomolecules

-- 🔭 I’m working on several coding projects focused on how to run, process, and visualise large datasets
-- 🌱 I’m currently learning better methods for using Python to handle and visualise complex data
-- 🤔 I'm especially interested in using different types of machine learning to better process our simulation data
-- 👯 Check out some of publications here: https://scholar.google.com/citations?user=LO3szKgAAAAJ&hl=en
-- 📫 How to reach me: DM me on twitter @RobinCorey1

 <!--
 **robincorey/robincorey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.